ossdhaval/mysite/source/while-coding/intellijIdea_notes.md

 ctrl+click: on a method or variable will take you to declaration of it.
 To navigate backwards use : alt+shift+left key.
 To navigate forward, use alt+shift+right.

+ctrl+tab: opens `switcher` and then you can release the tab and press the shortcut key as shown on the switcher window to quickly open corresponding tool window

 Custom settings: